ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-param-type-options-missing-from-password.md

 # node-param-type-options-missing-from-password

-`typeOptions.password` must be set to `true` in a Password node parameter, to obscure the password input
+`typeOptions.password` must be set to `true` in a Password node parameter, to obscure the password input.

 📋 This rule is part of the `plugin:n8n-nodes-base/nodes` config.